Mental Health Facilities Orange County, VT

 Clara Martin Center

-Clara Martin Center is a mental health facility in Orange County, VT, located at 11 Main Street, 5060.
+Clara Martin Center is a mental health treatment clinic in Orange County, Vermont, located at 1483 Lower Plain Road Route 5, 5033 zip code.
 Clara Martin Center provides outpatient treatment.
-Clara Martin Center provides group therapy, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, seniors 65 or older and adults.
-Clara Martin Center also supports people requiring dual diagnosis treatment, people with PTSD and transitional age young adults.
-Some other services available at Clara Martin Center include suicide prevention services, court-ordered outpatient treatment and case management.
+Clara Martin Center provides couples/family therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, adults and children / adolescents.
+Clara Martin Center also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Additional services provided by Clara Martin Center consist of family psychoeducation, suicide prevention services and housing services.

 Learn More